chengwenxi/iris-community/test.md

 is one of the most basic relationships constituting human society, the importance of blockchain technology lies in providing a very efficient and cost effective way of realizing a most reliable contractual relationship.
-For the first time trust is not needed (which is also very costly to establish) when multi-parties participating in sophisticated business interactions.
-It has been said, blockchain technology provides the impotent elements for distributed business: lifting network effect, very low transaction cost.
+For the first time, trust is not needed (which is also very costly to establish) when multi-parties participating in sophisticated business interactions.
+It has been said, blockchain technology provides the important elements for distributed business: lifting network effect, very low transaction cost.
 More and more people see the potential of blockchain as the new internet of value and can gradually transform the current business models into more efficient distributed ones.
-Especially the token mechanism embedded by blockchain emphasizing each network participants' right will disrupt the business form \[1\].
+Especially the token mechanism embedded by blockchain emphasizing each network participant's right will disrupt the business form \[1\].

 However, blockchain technology is still in its infancy with drawbacks such as poor or limited performance and immature governance mechanisms,